Muireann Irish

 Muireann Irish is a cognitive neuropsychologist at the Brain and Mind Centre at the University of Sydney.
 She has won international and national awards, including an Australian Research Council Future Fellowship and L’Oreal-UNESCO For Women in Science Fellowship.

 Career

-Irish works on dementia.
-She says she is "interested in how we remember the past and imagine the future.
-The relative frequency and ease with which we engage in those forms of thought belies their incredible complexity."
+Irish works on dementia and says she is "interested in how we remember the past and imagine the future".
 Her career has explored how memory and imagination are changed during neurological conditions including Alzheimer's disease.
-She has been awarded both Discovery Early Career Researcher and Future Fellow awards from the ARC.
-Irish's work on neuropsychology has been discussed on the ABC and her experiences of the L'Oreal Rising Talent award were described in Nature Jobs.

 Irish has given science communication talks on the importance of day dreaming.